rsperberg/foundation-titles-hand/README.md

 To download the related OFL font based on the type design used in Foundation to indicate changes in time (e.g., "17 YEARS AFTER THE STARBRIDGE BOMBING") or location ("DWARF PLANET AETHRA"), visit the <a href="https://github.com/rsperberg/foundation-one" title="Jump to Foundation One repo">Foundation One</a> repo here on GitHub.

 A font based on the <a href="https://github.com/rsperberg/foundation-logo" title="Jump to Foundation Logo repo"> Foundation Logo</a> is also in progress, and a <a href="https://github.com/rsperberg/foundation-screen" title="Jump to Foundation Screen repo">font</a> based on the type design seen on computer screens in Foundation is planned.

+To install Foundation Titles on an iPhone or iPad, use the command “Install (for iOS)” at <a href="https://2ttf.com/JbTu7kcPduW" title="Jump to 2ttf.com/JbTu7kcPduW">2ttf.com/JbTu7kcPduW</a>.